Countingup/browser-logging-client/README.md

 # browser-logging-client

 Sends browser logs to [browser-logging-server](https://www.npmjs.com/package/browser-logging-server).
+PLEASE NOTE the server package is no longer maintained and the repository has been archived.

 This is useful for retrieving Cypress UI test browser logs.